 The cover, channel, channel flange, gasket, tube sheet, and tube joints of the Low Pressure Feedwater Heater were evaluated for stresses and displacements.
 Each of these items was found to satisfy the design requirements.

 Shown above is a closeup section of the finite element model of the feedwater heater (tube not shown).

-We perform thermal, stress, vibration and fatigue analysis to ASME Code on equipment including vessels, piping, valves and mixers.
+We perform thermal, stress, vibration and fatigue analysis to ASME Code on equipment in industries including manufacturing, mining and energy.

 Give us a call to about your engineering design & analysis needs.